-Yogesh Joshi is an Assistant Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
+Yogesh Joshi is a Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
 His research focuses on competitive marketing strategies, market entry, optimal product portfolios, brand extensions, diffusion, and innovation.
 His research has been published in Marketing Science and Management Science, and he was recognized as an MSI Young Scholar in 2011.
 His prior industry experience includes work as a strategy consultant on issues related to marketing, operations, and technology.
 He teaches a course on customer-centric innovation in the MBA and undergraduate programs, and on mathematical models in marketing in the PhD program.

 Sunil Mithas is an Associate Professor in the Decision, Operations and Information Technology Department.
 His research focuses on strategic management of information technology resources and provides implications for managing such resources for improved firm performance and profitability through revenue growth, cost reduction, and intangibles such as customer satisfaction, innovation and organizational capabilities.
 He also investigates the types of business processes and services that are most suitable for outsourcing and offshoring.
 His research has appeared in journals that include Management Science, Information Systems Research, MIS Quarterly, Marketing Science, Journal of Marketing, and Production and Operations Management.
 Some of his work has been featured in business publications such as Harvard Business Review, MIT Sloan Management Review, Bloomberg, Computerworld, and InformationWeek.